haloxiaoli/acme-public-docs/faq/faq_en.md

 Important notes:

-- After canceling auto-renewal service, you will receive a confirmation notification.
-Membership benefits remain available until the end of the current term;
+- After canceling auto-renewal service, membership benefits remain available until the end of the current term;
 - If the above methods are ineffective, you can contact customer support through the help center on the AcmeVPN website or app.

 ### 4.10 Can Pro Membership Be Upgraded to Premium Membership?